Today, the sixth day of the last month December, two thousand ten.

 Concentration- to stop wandering and scattering of the mind

-- Stilling the mind- to silence it and
+- Stilling the mind- to silence it &

-- Lastly the Transcendental stage- to reach Super Consciousness and practice of being in the Super Consciousness state as much as possible.
+- Lastly the Transcendental stage- to reach the stage of Super Consciousness and practice of being in the Super Consciousness state as much as possible.

 Concentration-By nature, the flow of the energy of the mind of all people is outward.
 The energy flows out through the five senses.
 Remember, the mind is first controlled by the senses.
 The senses are controlled by self control, self discipline and obedience to the Spiritual Master.
 The senses diffuse the mind in all directions and blind our intellect and reasoning so the first lesson in concentration is controlling the senses.
 The ideal way of controlling the senses is meditation whereby one disciplines himself by not moving the body, closing the eyes and stopping the mundane activities of the mind by concentration on a divine figure, a flame or light or his sacred guru.
 An expert master will emphasize on controlling the senses and all desires and will teach the student to practice this discipline with all his might and strength.

 Once the senses are in good control, the mind becomes calm.
-No wonder in Bhagwad Geeta, Lord Krishna emphasized great importance of controlling the senses by which the mind’s restlesssness and agitation could be ceased.
+In Bhagwad Geeta, Lord Krishna emphasized great importance of controlling the senses by which the mind’s restlessness and agitation could be ceased.
 It could then be made to concentrate at one point and that is the point between the two eyebrows, the centre of concentration.

 The method by which the mind is focused at one spot or point by stopping it from dissipating is called concentration.
 Concentration leads to meditation.